Take the hard work out of revising and get in great shape for your exams with our study habits and revision methods

 You don’t need to study in the same place every time – moving about will help keep your mind fresh.
 But wherever you end up, make sure it’s tidy and comfy with lots of natural light.

-Keep a bottle of water and some healthy snacks close by as well – fruit, nuts and the like will help fuel you through your study sessions.
+Keep a bottle of water and some healthy snacks close by as well – brain food such as fruit, nuts and the like will help fuel you through your study sessions.

 3. Define your study objectives and plan ahead

 Revising effectively is about targets, and this is one way your revision timetable can help you.
 Where do you want to be at the end of each day?
 Set yourself achievable and measurable targets and make sure your timetable is set up accordingly.

 Maybe you could create three mind maps for a particular physics paper, or remember 50 French words on a particular vocab topic.
 Whatever it is, tick off each target as you reach it.
 Nice: now you’re buzzing with a little sense of achievement.

 Review your targets at the end of the day and give yourself a little test on each one – that way you’ll reinforce it in your mind.
 If you haven’t nailed something, don’t beat yourself up about it – just use it as an opportunity to revisit the topic the next day.